 To obtain continuous improvement, marketing teams need to follow the Agile marketing process by constantly setting up goals and accomplishing targeted tasks.

-• Journey mapping: You have to put your prospects on long-term goals.
+- Journey mapping: You have to put your prospects on long-term goals.
 Planning out a long-term marketing strategy with planned goals and tasks ensures your team stays on track.
+Utilizing daily planner templates can enhance organization and collaboration within your team.

 Conclusion